Cokedriver/BasicUI/README.md

 ##Thanks goes to

-## Neal - NeavUI, Tuks and Programers - Tukui, Nightcracker - ncQuest/ncBiggerMacro and all the others.
+## Neal - NeavUI, Tuks and Programers - Tukui, Nightcracker - ncQuest and all the others.